russelltheprogrammer/tax-projection-individual-docs/README.md

 + New York
 + New York City

+### What Are Quarterly Estimated Taxes?

+Generally there are two options when you need to pay your quarterly estimated taxes, Actual and Safe Harbor. **You may pay the lesser of the two options.** If you do not pay quarterly estimated taxes you could be subject to interest and penalties.

+1. Option 1 - Actual Tax Method
+When paying estimated taxes to the IRS you must pay 90% of the current tax year's estimated tax.
+This is broken down into quarters, so you must pay 90% of the tax of the current quarter's estimated taxable income (Note, some states differ on the percentage).
+However, you should annualize income per quarter so that you are using the correct effective tax rate based on your tax bracket.

+2. Option 2 - Safe Harbor Tax Method
+The second option is to pay your estimated taxes based on the Safe Harbor Method.
+The Safe Harbor Method is based on paying 100% (110% if above AGI threshold) of the prior year's tax per quarter.
+Essentially you would be paying 25% of 100% of the prior year's tax per quarter (Note, some states differ on the percentage).
+This option is simpler and much less time consuming than the Actual Tax Method.
+However, a few downsides are if you are projected to make less money in the current year than the prior year, you would be overpaying your tax.
+In addition, if tax is similar, 100% using the Safe Harbor Method is larger than 90% using the Actual Method.
+Safe Harbor is recommended if you are projected to have a larger tax balance in the current year compared to the prior year.

+There are many factors to consider when choosing between the Actual Tax Method and the Safe Harbor Method.
+Another item to note is you can change between methods every quarter.
+For example, income was projected to be very high in quarter 1 so you decided to use the Safe Harbor Method to pay your first quarter estimates.
+In quarter 2, income was projected to be a lot lower than antipicated, you could then decide to use the Actual Method for the second quarter.

 ### Other Notes

 + If you wish to turn annualization off, click the button to the far right of the respective line item in the input section.
 Short-term capital gains/(losses) and long-term capital gains/(losses) have annualization turned off by default.